markkvba/bip-framework/bip-framework-test-lib/README.md

 PropertiesUtil: Utilities for handling properties.

 RequestResponseLoggingInterceptor: It is an interceptor for all rest API calls to trace request and responses.
 This interceptor can also be used as a troubleshooting technique to trace request headers, parameter and response body.

+In the bip-reference-inttest project, bip-framework-test-lib is used as a dependency.
+This project bip-reference-inttest can be used as a reference for writing functional test https://github.com/department-of-veterans-affairs/ocp-reference-spring-boot/tree/master/bip-reference-inttest